MJKWoolnough/minecraft/nbt/README.md

 type String string
 ```

-String is an implementation of the Data interface
+String is an implementation of the Data interface.

 #### func (String) Copy

 ```go
 func (s String) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (String) Equal